 If you’d rather not entrust your passwords to a third-party, several apps allow you to store them on your hard drive or server.
 KeePass is highly regarded by security experts but can be difficult to use.
 Bitwarden and Sticky Password are two easier-to-use alternatives.

-If you need to do some more research before you make your decision, be sure to check out our comprehensive roundups for Mac, iOS, and Android.
+If you need to do some more research before you make your decision, be sure to check out our comprehensive roundups for Mac, iPhone, and Android.
 Make a shortlist, then take advantage of the free plans or trials to evaluate which is best for your business.